SpamCop Blocking List

 Implement the SCBL to Filter Spam

 The SCBL aims to stop most spam while not blocking wanted email.
 This is a difficult task.
 It is not possible for any blocking tool to avoid blocking wanted mail entirely.
-Given the power of the SCBL, SpamCop encourages use of the SCBL in concert with an actively maintained whitelist of wanted email senders.
+Given the power of the SCBL, SpamCop encourages use of the SCBL in concert with an actively maintained allow list of wanted email senders.
 SpamCop encourages SCBL users to tag and divert email, rather than block it outright.
 Most SCBL users consider the amount of unwanted email successfully filtered to make the risks and additional efforts worthwhile.

 The SCBL is aggressive and often errs on the side of blocking mail.
 When implementing the SCBL, provide users with the information about how the SCBL and your mail system filter their email.
 Ideally, they should have a choice of filtering options.
-Many mailservers operate with blacklists in a "tag only" mode, which is preferable in many situations.
+Many mailservers operate with blocking lists in a "tag only" mode, which is preferable in many situations.

 There is no warranty associated with using this system.
 It is provided as is.